andrew/ultimate-awesome/README.md

 - [awesome-TDA](https://github.com/FatemehTarashi/awesome-TDA) - A curated list of topological data analysis (TDA) resources and links.
 - [awesome-php-jobs](https://github.com/filhodanuvem/awesome-php-jobs) - 🐘A curated list of companies using php .
 - [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
-- [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
 - [awesome-open-source-power-electronics](https://github.com/upb-lea/awesome-open-source-power-electronics) - Lists open source power electronic tools.
 - [awesome-dataviz-education](https://github.com/datavis-tech/awesome-dataviz-education) - A curated collection of open educational content for data visualization and related topics.
 - [AwesomeLLM4APR](https://github.com/iSEngLab/AwesomeLLM4APR) - A Systematic Literature Review on Large Language Models for Automated Program Repair.